 - The Reply To email address receives all email replies.

 You can A/B test your Friendly From and Subject Line.
 When you select either option, the Envelope page expands to allow you to enter an "A" version and a "B" version.

-Use Google Analytics to track hyperlinks in your Communications Professional messages to better understand your audience.
+Use Google Analytics to track hyperlinks in your Thrive Marketing Professional messages to better understand your audience.

-See Google Analytics to learn more about setting up Google Analytics in Communications Professional.
+See Google Analytics to learn more about setting up Google Analytics in Thrive Marketing Professional.

 Review & Send tab

 The Review & Send tab is your final stop before sending your message.
 Here, you'll have the chance to check the look of your content, test your personalizations, and send your message to your targeted contacts.

 The Check content subsection gives you the chance to review the look of your message before you send it.
 This subsection has the following areas:

 You can review three different versions of your message: HTML, Mobile HTML, and Online.
 Click the corresponding buttons to view the different versions.

 Run the Personalization Test to ensure that all message recipients have valid personalization field values in your message.